nikuson/AudioVAE/README.md

 # AudioVAE-VAE-for-audio
-VAE implementation for audio data in wav format.
-This neural network is written by the GPT neural network.
+VAE implementation for audio data made in Pytorch.
+This neural network is written by the GPT-3 neural network.
 ___________________________________________________________

 To work you need to create an input and output folder.
 The input folder can be considered a data set and at the same time the neural network will process files from it for output.
 For your task you can edit the code.